-Our carefully considered RSE programme is an educational entitlement for all students and in conjunction with the vital role that parents and carers play, our aim is to:
+Our carefully considered RSE programme, which is built into our PSHE programme is an educational entitlement for all students and in conjunction with the vital role that parents and carers play.
+We have built PHSE into the timetable for Years 7 & 8 in 2024/25 in response to pupil voice we have added it in to Character Development times for sixth form.
+All students will have timetabled PSHE lessons from September 2025 Our aim is to:

-- encourage personal responsibility in all forms of behaviour - encourage self-esteem and respect for self and others - encourage the exploration and clarification of attitudes and values - enable the development of interpersonal skills - enable the development of a moral perspective - provide accurate and appropriate information about how the body works, sexuality, reproduction, sexually transmitted diseases and all aspects of sexual health - help young people understand the information that is presented and the issues of concern at the time - cross-curricular RSE provision facilitates students in engaging with a variety of texts in relation to respectful relationships, both friendship and sexual/intimate ones.
+- encourage personal responsibility in all forms of behaviour - encourage self-esteem and respect for self and others - encourage the exploration and clarification of attitudes and values - enable the development of interpersonal skills - enable the development of a moral perspective - provide accurate and appropriate information about how the body works, sexuality, reproduction, sexually transmitted diseases and all aspects of sexual health - help young people understand the information that is presented and the issues of concern at the time

+- cross-curricular RSE provision facilitates students in engaging with a variety of texts in relation to respectful relationships, both friendship and sexual/intimate ones. - Personalised workshops from the police delivered about Violence against males and females